OSU-Net/cyder/docs/api/intro_python.rst

 * Static Interface
 * Dynamic Interface

 Key value filtering is very straightforward.
 However, for technical reasons, it is also somewhat limited compared to ordinary field searching.
-Only case insensitive exact matching (the same as the ``iexact`` field lookup) is allowed for key-value searching.
+Only case insensitive exact matching is allowed for key-value searching.
 It is possible to access key-value records directly and perform more complex queries with field lookups, but this doesn't allow you to search for combinations of key-value pairs on the same record without more complex client-side processing.

 As an example, let's try finding all systems running Linux.